ismi-abbas/ismi-abbas/README.md

 ### Hi there, I'm Abbas - aka [ismi-abbas][twitter] 👋

-## I'm a Student, a Freelancer
+## I'm a ~~Student, a Freelancer~~ maybe a hardworking man?
+Maybe....

-- 🌱 Finally become a dev!
+- 🌱 ~~Finally become a dev!~~ Am I happy like this now?
+Seems like a stressfull day everyweek, but I take that as a challenge.
-- 🥅 2022 Goals: Learn Java, and C++!
-Become a good fullstack developer.
+- 🥅 ~~2022~~ 2023 Goals: Learn ~~Java, and C++!~~ Rust and GO ftw.
+Become a fullstack developer(this is my ninjaway🥷).
 - ⚡ Hobby: I play games a lot and love it so much

 ## ⚙️ Languages and Tools:
+Mostly outdated.....bruh, I have lack of time now.
+All is work/office things.

 <a name="learning-now"></a>